 Production #: 6149-01

 In response to a distress signal, the USS Enterprise travels to Talos IV under orders from Captain Christopher Pike (Jeffrey Hunter).
 Upon arriving on the planet’s surface, Pike and a landing party consisting of Spock (Leonard Nimoy), Dr. Phillip Boyce (John Hoyt), and several others locate a group of marooned scientists—later revealed to be an illusion—along with Vina (Susan Oliver), the only true survivor of a doomed expedition.
-Having been captured by the aliens responsible for deceiving him, Pike discovers that his jailors intend to breed him with Vina, thereby creating a colony of humans who can rebuild the Talosian society.
+Captured by the aliens responsible for deceiving him, Pike discovers that his jailors intend to breed him with Vina—with a horrifying twist.

 It should be indicated that Captain Pike lacks the diplomatic prowess of Jean-Luc Picard and the raw charisma possessed by James Kirk, preventing him from either bargaining or seducing his way to freedom.
 Unlike his fellow Enterprise captains, however, Pike often complements his authoritative demeanor with the sentimentality of a romantic thinker—a balance of attributes that, when coupled with the delicate performance of Jeffrey Hunter, should allow the audience to immediately sympathize with Pike.
 (In one scene, for example, a battle-weary Pike anguishes over the recent deaths of three crew members who perished under his command, demonstrating a vulnerable side not commonly exhibited by the captains of Star Trek.)

-By employing science fiction to comment upon a dangerous aspect of the human condition (i.e. the tendency to immerse oneself in fantasy while escaping the trials and burdens of real life), “The Cage” earns its reputation as a classic installment in the Star Trek franchise.
-Specifically, the Talosians are said to have neglected the care involved in maintaining a societal structure, instead using the power of illusion (a type of narcotic, according to Vina) to entertain and reward themselves.
-Though extraordinary, the above scenario details a potential consequence of forgoing hard work in favor of extreme pleasure seeking.
+By employing science fiction to comment upon a dangerous aspect of the human condition (i.e., the tendency to immerse oneself in fantasy while escaping the trials and burdens of real life), “The Cage” earns its reputation as a classic installment in the Star Trek franchise.
+Specifically, the Talosians are said to have neglected the care involved in maintaining a societal structure, instead using the power of illusion (a type of narcotic, according to Vina) to entertain and reward themselves—a dire consequence of forgoing hard work in favor of extreme pleasure seeking.

-“The Cage” is a thought-provoking, if occasionally slow-paced, offering that will appeal to those of an intellectual disposition.
-Also notable, Gene Roddenberry’s narrative contains many of the elements (e.g. social commentary, believable character development, and ground-breaking science fiction) that would define the Star Trek brand for decades to come.
+“The Cage” is a thought-provoking and well-written, albeit slow-paced, episode.
+Notably, this offering contains many of the elements (e.g., social commentary, believable character motivations, and ground-breaking science fiction) that would define the Star Trek brand for decades to come.